Makhado Local Municipality elections

 The Makhado Local Municipality is a Local Municipality in Limpopo, South Africa.
 The council consists of seventy-five members elected by mixed-member proportional representation.
 Thirty-eight councillors are elected by first-past-the-post voting in thirty-eight wards, while the remaining thirty-seven are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of sixty-two seats.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.